seesmof/University-Universytet/README.md

 ## About The Project

-This is a repository that contains all of my
+This is a repository that contains all of my university stuff throughout the years of studying.
+It includes, but not limited to all of my homework tasks, projects, resources, documentation and much more.
+On the second term of year one I have came up with a near-perfect file system which is structured in the following format:

 ### Tech and Resources Used